EvictionLab/eviction-lab-website/content/eviction-tracking/fort-worth-tx.md

 Eviction filings in Fort Worth were higher than average in January and February of this year.<sup>1</sup> That pattern reversed in March, and new filings were 96% below average in April.
 Filings have increased steadily since then.

-1. Eviction filings data for 2014-2019 collected by ...
+1. Eviction filings data for 2018-2019 collected by January
 2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)

 {{%/ report_chart %}}